mrosan/Wooglepedia/README.md

 # Wooglepedia
-Search Wikipedia articles.
+Search for Wikipedia articles.

 ## Introduction
-This small project is a simple website that uses the Wikipedia API to search for articles.
+This small project is a simple website that uses the Wikipedia API to find articles.

 ## Technology stack
 - Vanilla JavaScript (ES6+)